2DegreesInvesting/ds-incubator/2019-11-12_pr-sync-with-usethis.md

 ##

 But before `[pr]` is merged, the maintainer adds a conflicting change to the source repository

---
+–

-_Pero antes de fusionar la `[pr]`, la administradora agrega un cambio conflictivo al repositorio fuente_
+*Pero antes de fusionar la `[pr]`, la administradora agrega un cambio conflictivo al repositorio fuente*

 ##